 If you have retained profits brought forward from previous accounting periods, these can also be distributed as dividends.

-Chances are, you already use some kind of online accounting software, such as FreeAgent.
-Assuming you keep your accounts up-to-date, you should be able to tell exactly what size of dividend distribution you can legally make from the company.
+Chances are, you already use some online accounting software, such as FreeAgent.
+Assuming you keep your accounts up-to-date, you should be able to tell exactly what dividend distribution you can legally make from the company.

 If you are unsure, make sure you get in touch with your accountant.